jlei2821/problemset4/README.md

-# Create website using Hugo and Deploy using Netlify
+# Create website using Hugo and deploy using Netlify